Other Sunday and Holy Day Readings

 not come to you in word alone, but also in power and in the Holy Spirit and

 with much conviction.

-The Gospel isn't just a message to be received.
+The good news (gospel) of Jesus Christ isn't just a message to be received.
 It is more than a proclamation.
 It is transforming power generated by the Holy Spirit.
-This transforming power results in a whole new economy of salvation in God's divine plan, carried forth by the conviction of believers, as in this community, to transform the world (economy of salvation see CCC 66, 122, 260, 258-59, 1066).
+This power results in a whole new economy of salvation in God's Divine Plan, carried forth by every believers' conviction of their mission to transform the world!
+For more on the economy of salvation, see CCC 66, 122, 260, 258-59, 1066.

 The Gospel of Matthew 22:15-21 ~ Paying Caesar's Tax

 15 Then the Pharisees went off and plotted how they might entrap [pagideuo] him in speech.
 16 They send their disciples to him, with the Herodians, saying, "Teacher, we know that you are a truthful man and that you teach the way of God in accordance with the truth.
 And you are not concerned with anyone's opinion, for you do not regard a person's status.
 17 Tell us, then, what is your opinion: Is it lawful to pay the census tax [kensos] to Caesar or not?'
 18 Knowing their malice, Jesus said, "Why are you testing me, you hypocrites?
 19 Show me the coin that pays the census tax."
 Then they handed him the Roman coin [denarius].
 20 He said to them, "Whose image is this and whose inscription?"
 21 They replied, "Caesar's."
 At that, he said to them, "Then repay to Caesar what belongs to Caesar and to God what belongs to God." [...] = literal translation (IBGE vol. IV, page 66).